IDMNYU/synthaccess/brailleOverlays/README.md

 An alternative to this method is to print out sheets of braille on an embossing printer (such as [this one](https://viewplus.com/product/vp-columbia-2/#product-more-info)) using sticker paper which you then cut out and affix to the device.
 You can use [BrailleBlaster](https://www.brailleblaster.org/) and the [Braille TTF](https://www.1001fonts.com/braille-font.html) typeface to experiment with this method.

+Depending on the density of controls on your synthesizer, you may not be able to label everything (see [mappings](#mappings), below, on some ideas for shorthand.
+For synthesizers where it's not practicable to create a braille label for every single affordance, you could consider labelling the section headings of different areas of the synth (oscillator, filter, mixer, etc.), and then create a [tactile guide](../tactileSynths) to cover the details.

 ## Option #2: Labels on an overlay

 While it's great to add labels directly to your equipment, two issues might occur.
 First, the synthesizer surface might not take well to adhesive labels (for example, if the face plate on the synthesizer is powder-coated).
 Second, you might be worried about the labels damaging your synthesizer (for example, if you have a vintage equipment where adhesives might cause wear on the visual labels underneath.